palonso444/MineMadness/README.md

 Monsters that stay on gems make no sense, they should leave the gems, attack player, go back to gem

 Monster idea: Giant Earthgrub, chases player and goes accross rock walls by eating them

-Pixie: right now it takes gems, but this should be like that for future versions.
-Pixie should take pickables except for gems (it breaks the game).
-Write a pick_object() method for monsters.
-Consider including monster inventory.

-Consider including more kinds of tiles to give visual variety to the levels